Thursday Night Football: 2022–2033: Amazon Prime Video

 On March 28, 2023, following an underwhelming slate of games for the 2022 season that led to a 46% drop in viewership, significant changes were made in response to Amazon's demands for more compelling games.
 Starting in the 2023 season, teams are not required to have a Thursday game following a Sunday, while teams can play up to two Thursday games following a Sunday game per season.
 The league also approved the option of flexing Sunday games into Thursday despite overwhelming opposition from players and coaches.
 Up to two games from weeks 13 through 17 can be flexed with 28 days advanced notice, up from 15 days that was originally proposed.
 Since 2025, the flex timetable for TNF games was reduced to 21 days before kickoff.
 Additionally, only games between teams that have not played two Thursday games are eligible to be flexed and the same team can’t be flexed both times.
 In Week 16 was the first game flexed in TNF history for a rivalry game between the Browns–Bengals replace in favor of Broncos–Chargers game.
-In 2025, when Christmas Day falls on a Thursday, TNF will air their traditional game on Christmas night.
-In 2026, when Christmas Day falls on a Friday, TNF is likely to air their traditional game on Thursday, Christmas Eve.
+In 2025, with Christmas Day falling on a Thursday, Prime Video aired their traditional game on Christmas night following a Netflix afternoon doubleheader.
+Likewise, in 2026, with Christmas Day falling on a Friday, Prime Video will air their traditional game on Christmas Eve.

+In early 2026, Amazon announced record high viewership for its schedule in the 2025 regular season.
+Games averaged 15.3 million viewers per game, from a total of 122 million total unique viewers.
+In July 2026, it was reported that NBC would no longer provide production resources for Thursday Night Football beginning in the 2026 season, as Amazon had sufficiently expanded its in-house sports production capabilities, and NBC Sports had announced a partnership with YouTube focused on sports and its Peacock streaming service.